awmckinley/config/modules/media.conv/README.md

 # Media Conversion Software

-Tools for converting, encoding, and optimizing audio, video, and other media files.
+Tools for converting and optimizing media files.